avk999/meteo3/README.md

 Simple environment sensor.

-ESP8266 controls OLED, BMP095 for temp and pressure, displays data and exports as mqtt.
+ESP8266 controls OLED, BMP095 for temp and pressure, dht-11 for humidity, displays data and exports as mqtt.

 SCL on D1 (D5) , SDA on D2 (D4) of nodemcu board.
 Oled is the cheapest one from aliexpress, one with four pins (i2c, no reset).